 Individuals who don't take it seriously have small chances of succeeding in their modeling career.
 Realize that it is harder than it appears and there's a lot of work behind all the glitz and glamour you see at fashion shows.
 Modeling is a full-time occupation that requires constant attention.
 One week away from it and your career can be over.

 Understand that modeling has only a small window of opportunity, and even if you take a short break, you may never be able to return.
 Models usually only work in the business for a limited amount of time.
 If you become famous inside of the business, you may be able to extend your career.

 4. Be creative on the job.

-Photographers want to see you pose in various poses with different props and backdrop.
+Photographers want to see you pose in various poses with different props and backdrops.
 Changeability is key, so work for the camera and interact with the world around yourself.
 Listen to the photographer's recommendations, but don't be afraid to try your own poses or attitude as well.